2-203867979-C-CCT

 PVS1

 Loss of function variant, product does not undergo nonsense mediated mRNA decay.
 Variant located near the start codon (<100nt), not predicted to undergo nonsense mediated mRNA decay.
-There are 31 pathogenic variants in the truncated region.
+Fraction of 0.943 CDS is truncated, and there are 1 pathogenic variants in the truncated region.

 PM2